ivanthecoder1/ivanthecoder1/README.md

 <p align="center">
   <samp>
     <br>
-    「 I am a computer science student at Lehigh University, working as a student web developer there」
+    「 I am a computer science student at Lehigh University, and work as a student web developer」
     <br>
     <br>
   </samp>